merlot-education/marketplace/README.md

 Once the frontend is running, you can access it at http://localhost:4200/#/start .

+## Run E2E Tests

+    npx cypress open

+Once run, a new window will open, presenting you with the option to select E2E tests and run them on your local machine.
+The tests will by default be performed against the dev-instance of the MERLOT marketplace at https://marketplace.dev.merlot-education.eu/ and will need human interaction during the login steps for presenting a credential.

 ## Deploy (Docker)

 The MERLOT marketplace frontend can be deployed as part of the full MERLOT docker stack at